epoz/DPD/intro.md

 _Iconography 2: Iconclass notations_

 This introduction is not a suitable place to explain at length what Iconclass is.
 An extensive explanation of the Iconclass system is to be found in the Iconclass topic of the CD-ROM's helpfile.
-Information is also made available online, on the (Iconclass website)[http://iconclass.org] at Utrecht university.
+Information is also made available online, on the [Iconclass website](http://iconclass.org).
 Moreover, a substantial number of catalogues using Iconclass, both on paper and on CD-ROM, has been published during the last decade or so, exposing a wide audience to the system.

 However, since vocabularies are generally used according to rules that are specific to a project, a few remarks are in place about the way we have applied Iconclass to the printer's devices.
 This holds even more strongly as the research of the Image & Word project has considerably affected our views on their iconography.
 In this project several types of sources - selected emblem books, printer's devices, occasional engravings, title pages, Erasmian texts - are digitized; their texts are transcribed and SGML-tagged; their iconography is indexed with Iconclass.
 As a result of this project, which has embedded our research on printer's devices for a decade now, we have gained a better grip on the contents of a number of important emblem books and of texts like Erasmus's Adagiorum Chiliades .